taminomara/yuio/docs/source/by_example/cli.rst

     Enter
     Sleep 6s

-You can disable this behavior by setting ``help`` to an empty string:
+You can disable this behavior by setting `help` to an empty string:

 .. literalinclude:: cli_code/config_no_group.py
     :language: python
     :lines: 11-17
     :emphasize-lines: 3

-You can also assign groups for individual fields by passing :class:`yuio.cli.HelpGroup` (also available from :mod:`yuio.app` and :mod:`yuio.config`) to :func:`yuio.app.field`:
+You can also assign groups for individual fields by passing :class:`~yuio.cli.HelpGroup` to :func:`yuio.app.field`:

 .. literalinclude:: cli_code/config_explicit_group.py
     :language: python